MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003AssignmentGuide.md

 10% of your course grade is earned by participation in in-class activities and assignments.

 The remainder will be earned by completing assignments.
-These fall into three categories:
+These fall into two categories:

 - Major assignment (60%)
 - Minor assignments (30%)